National Shooting Horse Association

 NaSHA was built on a simple business principle: focus on a couple things, and do them well.

 In a world where everyone’s trying to do everything, excellence often gets lost in the noise.
 The shooting horse discipline doesn’t need more overlap or competition — it needs clarity, consistency, and collaboration.
 Our goal isn’t to be everything to everyone; it’s to focus on the two areas that make the biggest difference for the sport and the horse.
+NaSHA’s mission is to support the growth of the shooting horse discipline by providing education, clear rider progression, instructor support, and accurate tracking and recognition of horse, rider, and breeder earnings and achievements across associations—always with the horse at the center of every decision.

 Education: supporting riders and instructors with tools, structure, and clear standards that make learning accessible, consistent, and horse-first.